How To Get Over An Ex-Girlfriend In 3 Simple Steps

 In most cases, telling your close friends and family can also relieve you of the burden of carrying the news and the pain of the breakup all by yourself.
 If the people you surround yourself with genuinely care about you, they’ll do all they can to help get your mind off things and get back to your normal, healthy, and independent self.

-The next step to getting over your girlfriend is “releasing and replacing.”
-After a breakup, there’s always typically what feels like a bit of a hole in your life.
+The next step to getting over your girlfriend is “releasing and replacing.” fter a breakup, there’s always typically what feels like a bit of a hole in your life.
+Letting an ex go this way is almost excruciatingly painful and frustrating.
 You’ve likely grown used to having your girlfriend around you a lot, talking to her whenever you felt like it and texting her regularly.
-Losing that constant communication and having it replaced with silence makes the breakup just that much more at the forefront of your mind when sharing your day and your thoughts with her had become part of a routine for you.
 Sometimes you may even find yourself reaching for your phone out of habit, only to realize that hitting her up for a quick chat is no longer an option.
 Having this occur consistently can only drag out the pain of loss and make you feel even sadder and lonely.
 If you want to get over her now, you need to release her from your life as quickly as possible and try to put those habits behind you.

 A key part of this release is making sure that you fill up the time that was once hers with something else; otherwise, you’re going to find yourself missing your exfast.
 Once you’ve released the areas in which she took up space in your life, try to fill your newfound free time with things to make you feel content, productive, and positive about your life.
 Immerse yourself in new or old hobbies.
 Take time to work out or start a new exercise regimen, and this will greatly benefit your mental health and boost your self-esteem in the process!
 It’s also a great idea to make plans to visit with your friends and your family, strengthening those bonds with the people that love and care about you and willing to support you during your time of heartache.